engineyard/ey-docs/pages/monitoring-setup.md

 1. In Engine Yard Cloud, click Dashboard.
 2. Select an environment by clicking the environment name.
-3. On the environment tabs, click Alerts.
-4. Select Enable email alerts.
+3. On the Environment page, click Enable email alerts.
-5. Specify an email address to receive aalerts.
+5. Specify an email address to receive alerts.
 6. Click Update Alert Settings.

 Follow the above steps for each environment that you would like to receive